 Static: Corporate and International

 Unfortunately, there is no available microdata for business entities.
 PWBM uses the aggregate SOI data to forecast the line items on business tax forms.
 These forms include the various 1120s as well as the 1065 and the associated schedules.
+PWBM utilizes the available SOI data to distinguish among entities by certain characteristics.
+These characteristics include major and minor industry defined by two-digit and three-digit North American Industry Classification System (NAICS) code and size by both total assets and business receipts.
+PWBM creates cross-tabulations by merging the available size and industry data to create distinctions between firms by size, industry and size and industry.
+This disaggregation allows PWBM to use models that forecast business activity and tax liability for each of these sub-aggregate groups.
 For pass-through entities (1065, 1120-S, 1120-REIT, 1120-RIC), the aggregate amounts are shared out to ultimate taxpayers when the data is available.
-PWBM also splits the aggregate data by industry for 1120 filers excluding REITs, RICs and S corporations.
+PWBM also split the sub-aggregate data by 1120 filers excluding REITs, RICs and S corporations.
 The data is available from the IRS tax stats website.

 An important aspect of the corporate model is the benefit of depreciation.
-PWBM uses a model that forecasts the usage of 15 different classes of investments with differing depreciation schedules.
+PWBM uses a model that forecasts the usage of 15 different classes of investments with differing depreciation schedules across the sub-aggregate groups.
 The corporate tax module uses this model to adjust the amount of depreciation deductions as the incentives for investment change.
 For example, under a temporary expensing provision, the expectation is that corporations would move investment corporations would have undertaken in later years into years where immediate expensing is allowed.
 The amount of timing shift is estimated by PWBM using historical data.1

 Net Operating Losses (NOLs)

 NOLs are also an important aspect of the corporate tax code because it allows corporations to smooth income across a number of years (two years back and up to 20 years forward).
 As such, it is important to model the use of NOLs.
-In modeling the use of NOLs, PWBM relies upon the literature on the differential tax treatment of losses for corporations.2 PWBM uses the analysis in the literature to model limitations on the use of NOLs.3
+In modeling the use of NOLs, PWBM relies upon the literature on the differential tax treatment of losses for corporations.2 PWBM uses the analysis in the literature to model limitations on the use of NOLs for each sub-aggregate group.3

-PWBM forecasts other deductions on the 1120 by estimating the relationship between the deductions and macroeconomic variables forecasted by PWBMsim.
+PWBM forecasts other deductions on the sub-aggregate business returns by estimating the relationship between the deductions and macroeconomic variables forecasted by PWBMsim.
 These deductions include the net interest and the research and experimentation deductions among others.

 Effective Tax Rates